synapsestudios/lively/README.md

 - **summary**: A `string` containing the summary that will be displayed by default when you click on an API
 - **api**: An `Object` containing connection details for API calls (see below)
 - **oauth2**: An `Object` containing the connection and authentication  information for OAuth2 APIs (see below)
-- **resources**: An array of `Object` containing a unique key and an resource configuration object for each resource.
+- **resources**: An array of `Object` containing a resource configuration object for each resource.
 Resources can be nested arbitrarily deep, see the resource configuration section for more details.
 The recommended structure is to create folders for each top level resource inside your API configuration folder.

 #### api